Farnoosh63/d7-multidev/web/sites/all/modules/custom/book_migration/README.md

 `lando drush mi BookMigrateOutline`

+* In case of only migrating unimported items from the source or update previpusly-imported items with new data add `--update` flag to the abive commands.

 ### Troubleshooting
 If the migration or a class is not detected, roll back all migrations and de-register and redister back the migrations. to roll back each migration run: